Kimani Ichung'wah

-Anthony Kìmani Ichūng'wah (born 6 April 1978) is a Kenyan politician from the United Democratic Alliance.
+Anthony Kĩmani Ichũng'wah (born 6 April 1976) is a Kenyan politician from the United Democratic Alliance.
 He is the majority leader in the National Assembly of the 13th Parliament of Kenya.

 Early life

 Kìmani Ichūng'wah was born on 6 April 1978, in Gìkambura in Kiambu District of Central Province, Kenya.
 He grew up in a large family, being the second last-born among 13 siblings.
 His upbringing was deeply influenced by his father, who worked as a butcher.
 This familial connection to entrepreneurship would later shape Ichūng'wah's own career path and values.

 Education

-He attended Kikuyu Township Primary School for his primary education and in his completion, he joined Alliance Boys High.
+He attended Kikuyu Township Primary School for his primary education and after completion, he joined Alliance Boys High.
 He was an undergraduate at Strathmore College (Certified Public Accounts(K)) and later earned a bachelor's degree in Economics at the University of Nairobi.
-He graduated from the University of Nairobi.

 Politics

 Ichūng'wah was elected MP for Kikuyu Constituency in 2013, 2017 and 2022.

 Ichūng'wah began his political career in 2013 when he was elected to the 11th Parliament as the Member of Parliament (MP) for Kikuyu Constituency under the National Alliance (TNA) Party ticket.
 His entry into politics was marked by a strong connection with his constituents.
 He made history in the 2017 general elections by becoming the first MP to be elected unopposed under Kenya's 2010 Constitution.

 During his first term, Ichūng'wah served as the vice-chairman of the Public Investments Committee, and was a member of the Committee on Parliamentary Powers and Privileges, as well as the Departmental Committee on Agriculture, Livestock, and Co-operatives.
 He also represented Kenya in the International Visitor Leadership Program (IVLP), gaining valuable foreign policy experience.

 In the 12th Parliament, Ichūng'wah chaired the Budget and Appropriations Committee until 2019, where he was lauded for his leadership and contributions to Kenya's budget-making process.
 He also served on the Committee on Appointments and the Committee on Members Services and Facilities.